Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 How Do Wireless Virtual Reality Headsets Work?

-Wireless headsets come with a simple set up and track learners’ movements through cameras and sensors mounted to the headset itself.
+Wireless headsets come with a simple setup and track learners’ movements through cameras and sensors mounted to the headset itself.
 These cameras and sensors use inside-out-tracking to estimate where learners are based on what’s around them.

 For enterprise users who decide to use wireless VR headsets, you should consider the associated costs for maintaining headsets at different locations, as well as sanitizing your headsets.